 Internal joinery and kitchen fittings Repair category: Notes: The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The door at the kitchen into the dining room area has been removed.
-The kitchen fittings are generally in adequate condition for their age and type.
+The kitchen fittings are generally in fair condition for their age and type.